ghidora77/GEE_Labs_Website/docs/Lab_05.md

 ### Limitations in Remote Sensing Time Series

 Time Series modeling aims to build an an explanatory model of the data without overfitting the problem set - to use as simple a model as possible while accounting for as much of the data as possible.
 The previous example was used to illustrate the concepts of breaking down time series data into component parts, but remote sensing data has additional limitations that make this more challenging.
 Note that in the previous example used there was a well-formed data point for every single month - nothing was missing or obviously erroneous.
 It is almost inevitable that you will not get this same level of precision from remote sensing data.
-For instance, Landsat has 16-day temporal resolution - but depending on the area, removing cloudy pixels will remove a significant portion.
-For instance, in a test area in the Galapagos Islands, over 85% of the data was removed due to cloud masking or atmospheric conditions.
+Landsat has 16-day temporal resolution - but depending on the area, removing cloudy pixels will remove a significant portion.
+In a test area in the Galapagos Islands, over 85% of the data was removed due to cloud masking or atmospheric conditions.
 Issues such as the Landsat 7 Scan Line Corrector malfunction might prevent a cohesive time series dataset depending on your time period of research.
-Also, while the time series example we used involved measured values on the same scale throughout the time series (ie, a gigawatt is the same unit of measurement throughout the entire time series), with remote sensing we often run into situations where the magnitude of measurement changes.
+Also, while the time series example we used involved measured values on the same scale throughout the time series (e.g., a gigawatt is the same unit of measurement throughout the entire time series), with remote sensing we often run into situations where the magnitude of measurement changes.
 If we are researching winter crop yield and an image is collected right after a heavy snowfall, how do we compare this value?
 Do we keep this data or remove it?
 Additionally, atmospheric conditions can skew the visual results, where the hue of the vegetation changes drastically from image to image due to atmospheric conditions (fog, ground moisture, cloud cover).

-For your project, you have to understand the characteristics of both your data and what you are trying to measure.
-Building a time series model to understand cyclical changes in vegetation can provide useful information in understanding crop yield - but if you do not account for issues in the data, you can end up building a faulty time series model that leads to erroneous results.
-Many time series modeling tools, such as ARIMA modeling, are not directly applicable in certain settings due to missing data, non-standard collection periods and varying intensity of due to atmospheric conditions.
+For your project, it is important to understand the characteristics of both your data and what you are trying to measure.
+Building a time series model to understand cyclical changes in vegetation can provide useful information in understanding crop yield - but if you do not account for issues in the data, you can end up building a time series model  with erroneous results.
+Many time series modeling tools, such as ARIMA modeling, are not directly applicable in certain settings due to missing data, non-standard collection periods and varying intensity due to atmospheric conditions.
 In this lab, we will focus on understanding on linear trends and harmonic modeling.

 ### Multi-Temporal Data in Earth Engine

 Time series data in Earth Engine are represented as a series of images called 'Image Collections'.
 As a result of the complicating factors in remote sensing discussed earlier, analyzing time series in Earth Engine is unlike time series modeling in traditional methods.
-From a programming sense, we will join data together to define temporal relationships between collection items and build functions to reduce this tim.
+From a programming sense, we will join data together to define temporal relationships between collection items and build functions to reduce this time.

 First, some very basic mathematical notation for time series.
 A time series is an array of the value being measured, sorted chronologically: { $\textbf{p}_{t}  = t_{0} + t_{1}... t_{N}$ }, where each *t* is the given value in the series.

 ### Data Preparation and Preprocessing
-The first step in analysis of time series data is to import data of interest and plot the data at an interesting location.
-In this case, the region of interest is in a deciduous forest near Blacksburg, VA.
+The first step in analysis of time series data is to import data of interest and plot the data around our region of interest, a deciduous forest near Blacksburg, VA.

 We begin by loading in the Landsat 8 Collection and provide a point at the region of interest.
 Additionally, we will create a time field.